hackclub/hackclub/workshops/BitEx/README.md

 ## Part 1: Prerequisites

-There isn't any, but it will be good if you already have a beginner understanding of:
+You should have a beginner understanding of:

 - HTML
 - CSS